crocs-muni/usable-cert-validation/_guides/gnutls_ocsp.md

 </div></div>
 <div class="section"><div class="container" markdown="1">

-## 3. Extract the URL Adress of OCSP Responder
+## 3. Extract the URL address of the OCSP Responder

 After obtaining a single certificate with the certificate of its issuer, extract the URL address of OCSP Responder from the certificate's authority information access extension.